How to Set Up MariaDB in Kubernetes using Helm and Kustomize

 Configure with Kustomize

-We use kustomize to manage all the yaml files.
-Bring it all together using a kustomization.yml file:
+We use Kustomize to manage all the YAML files.
+Bring it all together using a kustomization.yaml file:

 1